AndrewCull/wetcoolers/_careers/account-executive.md

 summary: Develop your career as a sales professional with a supportive team, competitive compensation, and professional sales training.
 location: Seattle, WA
 ---
-# We're Hiring Account Managers
+# We're Hiring Account Executives
 We are a local, fast growing company leading the bottle-less water purification industry in the Pacific Northwest for twenty years.
 We are actively hiring positive, aggressive, and talented outside business to business sales Account Executives with a pioneering spirit to grow and dominate the Seattle area and I-5 corridor.
 A successful Account Executive will perform daily physical cold calls, set professional appointments with decision makers, offer free trials and close business within 10 days of initial contact.

 ## We'll Support you with the following: